Deep probabilistic programming

 NumPyro.

-Deep generative models of protein structure
+Deep generative models of proteins

 A recent